video-dev/hls.js/docs/API.md

 However, if `config.autoStartLoad` is set to `false`, then `hls.startLoad()` needs to be called to manually start playlist and fragments loading.

-### `hls.startLoad(startPosition=-1)`
+### `hls.startLoad(startPosition=-1,skipSeekToStartPosition=false)`

-Start/restart playlist/fragment loading. this is only effective if MANIFEST_PARSED event has been triggered.
+Start/restart playlist/fragment loading.
+This is only effective if MANIFEST_PARSED event has been triggered.

 startPosition is the initial position in the playlist.
-If startPosition is not set to -1, it allows to override default startPosition to the one you want (it will bypass hls.config.liveSync\* config params for Live for example, so that user can start playback from whatever position)
+If startPosition is not set to -1, it allows to override default startPosition to the one you want (it will bypass hls.config.liveSync\* config params for Live for example, so that user can start playback from whatever position).

+Once media is appended hls.js will seek to the start position.
+Passing in a `skipSeekToStartPosition` of `true` allows loading to begin at the start position without seeking on append.
+This is used when multiple players contribute to buffering media to the same source for Interstitials that overlap primary content.

 ### `hls.stopLoad()`

 stop playlist/fragment loading. could be resumed later on by calling `hls.startLoad()`

+### `hls.startPosition`

+get : Returns the resolved `startPosition` target (number) used for loading before media is buffered, and where playback will begin once media is buffered.

+### `hls.pauseBuffering()`

+Pauses fragment buffering (used internally with ManagedMediaSource streaming events).

+### `hls.resumeBuffering()`

+Resumes fragment buffering (used internally with ManagedMediaSource streaming events).

+### `hls.bufferingEnabled`

+get : Returns a boolean indicating whether fragment loading has been toggled with `pauseBuffering()` and `resumeBuffering()`.

+### `hls.bufferedToEnd`

+get : Returns a boolean indicating if EOS has been appended (media is buffered from currentTime to end of stream).

 ### `hls.url`